LabShare/notebooks-deploy/deploy/kubernetes/infrastructure/argo/README.md

 The Argo Server provides an API interface to interact with Argo CRDs, as well as a client-facing UI interface to track, log, and submit Workflows.

-Before deploying the Argo Server, create the secret, `argo-postgres-config` with keys, `username` and `password` in the `argo` namespace.
+Before deploying the Argo Server, create the secret `argo-postgres-config` with keys `username` and `password` in the `argo` namespace.
 Run `kubectl apply -f server-manifest.yaml` to deploy the Argo Server.

 * This will deploy a PostgreSQL instance for persistence logging of Workflows.
 * By default all Workflows will be logged in PostgreSQL.
 This can be changed in the `workflow-controller-configmap` by setting `persistence.archive` to `false`.